What we are doing

 1. Facebook: Go to our Facebook page on Sunday morning.

-2. Email: If you are on our email list, you will receive an email on Sunday morning with a link to the Facebook feed (you don’t need Facebook account to view)
+2. Email: If you are on our email list, you will receive an email on Sunday morning with a direct link to the online worship service.

 3. Shalem feed: If you live at Shalem, you can watch on your TV through the Shalem feed.

-4. Website: links to the online worship will be on our website, but later in the
+4. Website: links to the online worship will be on our website homepage.

 We will be OPEN again soon!
 On July 29th Full Council approved the safety protocol developed by the adhoc committee and Admin council and approved a targeted relaunch date for in person worship services starting August 23rd.
 Developing our safety protocol has been an extensive, deliberate and collaborative approach between Admin council, the appointed adhoc committee, stakeholder groups consisting of worship, tech, pastors, ushers, janitorial, and office administration, and ultimately discussed and approved by Full Council.
 This extensive approach was deemed necessary to ensure the safety of our congregants, community and facility users, which has always been our top priority.
 While we will be offering the opportunity to worship together in person beginning August 23, these worship services will look very different from the ones before COVID struck and forced us to close.
 We want to prepare you for the changes that you can expect to see when you return.